 News -- Texas Time Artist Services

 * Texas Time Artist Services is currently accepting submissions from talented bands/artists.
-A press release (.pdf) was recently released about this opportunity.
+A press release (.pdf) was released about this opportunity.

 * Here's a link for a great Music Biz Article about the importance of artist development.
 We hope all upcoming bands/artists will read it.
 Knowledge is key to artistic growth and moving your music career forward.